 To evaluate whether goodwill is impaired, we conduct a two-step quantitative goodwill impairment test.
-In the first step we compare the estimated fair value of the reporting unit to which the goodwill is assigned to the reporting unit's carrying amount, including goodwill.
+In the first step we compare the estimated fair value of our single reporting unit to the reporting unit's carrying amount, including goodwill.
 We estimate the fair value of our reporting unit based on income and market approaches.
-Under the income approach, we calculate the fair value of a reporting unit based on the present value of estimated future cash flows.
+Under the income approach, we calculate the fair value based on the present value of estimated future cash flows.
 Under the market approach, we estimate the fair value based on market multiples of enterprise value to EBITDA for comparable companies.
 If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, then we perform the second step of the impairment test in order to determine the implied fair value of the reporting unit's goodwill.
 To calculate the implied fair value of the reporting unit's goodwill, the fair value of the reporting unit is first allocated to all of the other assets and liabilities of that unit based on their fair values.
 The excess of the reporting unit's fair value over the amount assigned to its other assets and liabilities is the implied fair value of goodwill.
 An impairment loss would be recognized equal to the amount by which the carrying value of goodwill exceeds its implied fair value.